HashNuke/rad-pike/README.md

 In order of priority

 * [VPS] Updating RadPike from within the admin panel
-* [VPS] Use Bullet (<https://github.com/extend/bullet>) for broadcasting instead of Faye on VPS
 * [Plugins] Plugin management
 * [Plugins] Central plugin repository (based on static files)

 ## Features

 Create an issue for a feature or send a pull request.
-We'll see if it can be squeezed in.
+I'll see if it can be squeezed in.